 Fathers oftentimes face special challenges within the context of a divorce or child custody case.
-Although the Texas Family Code does not distinguish between the rights and duties of mothers or fathers about their children, the relationships fathers have with their family are often different than that of mothers.
-While mothers more often than not act as the primary caretaker of children, especially young children, fathers oftentimes accept roles as primary breadwinner and secondary parent.
+Although the Texas Family Code does not distinguish between the rights and duties of mothers or fathers about their children, the relationships fathers have with their families are often different than that of mothers.
+While mothers often act as the primary caretaker of children, especially young children, fathers often accept roles as primary breadwinners and secondary parents.
 This not only impacts their relationship with their children before a family law case but can potentially harm their position within the world of a child custody or divorce case.

-A question that I am left answering quite a bit in conjunction with family law cases is why fathers seemingly always end up as the possessory conservator rather than as the primary conservator.
-The primary conservator is the parent who cares for the child most frequently, establishes the primary residence of the kids, and has primary decision-making responsibilities.
+A question that I am left answering quite a bit in conjunction with family law cases is why fathers seemingly always end up as possessory conservators rather than primary conservators.
+The primary conservator is the parent who cares for the child most frequently, establishes the kids' primary residence, and has primary decision-making responsibilities.
 The possessory conservator has the right to spend time with children and make decisions for them but to a lesser extent.
-If you are a father in Texas who is about to go through a divorce or child custody case yourself then you need to understand these issues to set yourself up for success.
+If you are a father in Texas who is about to go through a divorce or child custody case yourself, then you need to understand these issues to set yourself up for success.

 Why do fathers fare worse than mothers in family law cases?
 Do fathers fare worse than mothers?
 What does "worse" mean?
 These are the questions that I am going to answer in today's blog post.
-This is a critical topic given that I have seen so many fathers come into family law cases operating at an information deficit compared to their female counterparts.
-I'm not operating under the impression that a single blog post could eliminate the information deficit, but I am going to do my best to help the process.
+This is a critical topic, given that I have seen so many fathers come into family law cases operating at an information deficit compared to their female counterparts.
+I'm not operating under the impression that a single blog post could eliminate the information deficit, but I will do my best to help the process.

 Do fathers fare worse than mothers in family law cases?